alexj212/webmgmt/README.md

 ## Html Assets
 The webmgmt uses several html and js resources that are delivered to the client.
-They are embedded into the webmgmt library with the use of packr that can mimic a filesystem, while the assets are encoded into a go file via the packr command.
+They are embedded into the webmgmt library with the use of embed that can mimic a filesystem, while the assets are encoded into a go file via the packr command.
 Users of the library can set a directory to be used instead of the embedded assets.
 There is a utility method
 `func webmgmt.SaveAssets(outputDir string) error` This will save all assets into a directory specified.
 Then a developer can customize the assets.
 In webmgmt.Config the field `StaticHtmlDir` if defined and it exists will be used to serve assets from.
 If that field is not set or